auraphp/Aura.Signal/README.md

 To send a signal, the sending class must have an instance of the `Manager`.
 The class should call the `send` method with the originating object (itself), the signal being sent, and arguments to pass to the signal handler.

-For example, we will define the `vendor\package\Example` class, and have it send a signal to the manager.
+For example, we will define the `vendor\package\Example` class, and have it send a signal to the `Manager`.

     <?php
     namespace vendor\package;